aaronstolze/382Lab1/README.md

 ![alt text](https://raw.githubusercontent.com/aaronstolze/382Lab1/master/Flowchart.jpg "Flowchart")

 #Code
-After writing the code, I ran into a memory error.
-As I understood it, the code would not fit into a certain area of memory.
-I was not able to fix this problem so the code would not correctly run.
+While trying to implement the required functionality, I was unable to get the code to correctly run.
+Whenever the code would begin to implement, there would be a memory error preventing the program from fully executing.

 #Documentation